The numbers are in, and the truth is out: the American workforce is pretty underwhelmed these days.

 What does an engaged call center agent look like?

-Like any top-notch, dedicated employee, the engaged call center agent is diligent, finds joy in their day-to-day tasks, always seeks to improve their skills, and understands your mission and your business’ bottom line.
+Like any top-notch, dedicated employee, the engaged call center agent is diligent, finds joy in their day-to-day tasks, always seeks to improve their skills, and understands your mission and your business’s bottom line.
 Need help identifying the cream of the crop?
 Keep an eye out for agents who exhibit at least one of the following behaviors.

 1. They’re motivated to excel in their work.

 Engaged contact center staff are “present,” active participants in their daily work.
-While their motivations may vary (career growth, rewards or benefits you offer them, furthering the company’s profile, or a simple happiness in their job), they show up to the office every day with great enthusiasm and give the sense that they really want to be there and help your department and the overall company succeed.
+While their motivations may vary (career growth, rewards or benefits you offer them, furthering the company’s profile, or simple happiness in their job), they show up to the office every day with great enthusiasm and give the sense that they really want to be there and help your department and the overall company succeed.

 2. They understand the big picture of the business (and their role).